-Every day there are many people that are searching and trying to find out how to hack a Gmail account.
-As I’m sure you know this is Google’s free email solution that is coupled with other free services like Google Docs and Google Drive.
-And as we would all expect from a Google service, it is incredibly secure.
+Every day there are many people searching to find out how to hack a Gmail account.
+As I’m sure you know, this is Google’s free email solution, coupled with other free services like Google Docs and Google Drive.
+And as we all expect from a Google service, it is incredibly secure.
 In fact, to even setup an account, there are several verification steps designed to weed out bots, fake accounts, and hackers.
 Not only do you need to link another email account to Gmail, but you also have to use phone verification to identify yourself before your account is activated.

 With so many security features, it may seem that Gmail is an impenetrable iron fortress that hackers can’t ever hope to break into.
 Unfortunately, that is not the case.
 There are a variety of methods that hackers can use to hack these accounts, and you need to be aware of them if you have any hope of avoiding becoming a victim.

 It can’t be said enough: no one should abuse this knowledge and actually attempt to break into a Gmail account.
-Doing so is illegal and it could land you in a boatload of trouble, not to mention violating moral principles such as the right to privacy.
-We are looking at this purely from and academic perspective, and knowing how black hat hackers operate will increase your skills and knowledge as a white hat hacker.
+Doing so is illegal and it could land you in a boatload of trouble, not to mention violating moral principles, such as the right to privacy.
+We are looking at this purely from an academic perspective; knowing how black hat hackers operate will increase your skills and knowledge as a white hat hacker.

 Method 1: The Keylogger

-A keylogger is probably one of the most effective and popular ways to hack all kinds of information.
-Though some services are so strong that even the most talented hacker would have trouble finding vulnerabilities, more often than, all of these security features can be undone with a keylogger.
+A keylogger is probably one of the most effective and popular ways to hack information.
+Though some services are so strong that even the most talented hacker would have trouble finding vulnerabilities, more often than not, all of these security features can be undone with a keylogger.

-A keylogger is a type of software (or hardware) that runs in the background of the target’s computer, and it records every single keystroke they enter.
-Though many advanced hackers employ complex methods of installing keyloggers remotely, such as embedding the program in P2P file downloads and other types of software, even novices can install these programs if they have access to the target’s computer.
+A keylogger is a type of software (or hardware) that runs in the background of the target’s computer, recording every single keystroke they enter.
+Though many advanced hackers employ complex methods of installing keyloggers remotely, such as embedding the program in a P2P file download or other type of software, even novices can install these programs if they have access to the target’s computer.
 However, some keylogger programs have tools that help the attacker complete the installation remotely, such as Realtime-Spy.

 Method 2: Phishing

-Phishing still remains and extremely effective way for hackers to steal login credentials, payment card information, and a multitude of other types of data.
-Essentially, the hacker tries to setup a website (with a bogus URL) that looks and behaves exactly like another website – which is Gmail in this scenario.
+Phishing still remains to be an extremely effective way for hackers to steal login credentials, payment card information, and a multitude of other types of data.
+Essentially, the hacker tries to setup a website (with a bogus URL) that looks and behaves exactly like another website – which, in this scenario, is Gmail.
 All the attacker really needs to do is copy the web code from the login screen, add a small amount of PHP code, and then harvest usernames and passwords.

 Method 3: Social Engineering

-Social engineering has remained another effective alternative for hackers to steal users’ login credentials for decades.
+Social engineering has remained another effective alternative for hackers to steal users’ login credentials.
 The idea is to impersonate another individual or to dupe the target into willingly forfeiting their login credentials, and there are several ways to do this.

 The first way is to create a false account that has an address that looks like it belongs to a friend, acquaintance, or colleague of the victim.
-Then there are a variety of lies a hacker can tell such as they need your login information to recover their account, etc. In addition, hackers often mimic administrators or Google employees in an effort to garner more trust from their victims.
+Then there are a variety of lies a hacker can tell, like they need your login information to recover their account, etc. In addition, hackers often mimic administrators or Google employees in an effort to garner more trust from their victims.

 Some spam emails claim that Google was recently hacked and that they need your username and password to check if your account has been compromised.
 But Google employees will never ask you for your account information, so remember that you should never hand over your login credentials to a third party – even if they seem to be legitimate.